MarionLegrandLogrami/stacomiR/Installation/README.md

 You need to [download and put the **stacomi folder**](https://github.com/MarionLegrandLogrami/stacomiR/tree/master/Installation) at the root of your **c:\Program Files** repository.
 You will find 6 files inside the stacomi folder:
 - base_local.xml: Informations of connection for the java program (to be able to add new data or update your database with graphical interface)
 - calcmig.csv: informations of connection for the R package stacomiR (allow the package to connect to your database).
 By default calcmig.csv is **configured to log on the iav schema** to allow new user to look at the functionnalities of the package.
-One stacomi folder installed on your computer you can change the configuration of calcmig.csv to log on your schema (just replace iav/iav by your schema's name and passeword).
+Once the stacomi folder has been installed on your computer you can change the configuration of calcmig.csv to log on your schema (just replace iav/iav by your schema's name and passeword).
 - logo_stacomi.jpeg: Logo for the java program
 - stacomi.bat: launch the java program to access to the graphical interface (to update or insert new data in your fish migratory database)
 - stacomi.ico: icon for the java program